samvs/renumber/readme.md

 The output file with renumbered footnotes and footnote references is given the filename "renumbered.md"

 A short version of the script intended to be used within BBEdit as a text filter is also included: *renumber_BBEdit.pl*.

+I have also included here a brief script to renumber sequentially the *n* attribute of *MsDescription* elements in a TEI file.
+I use this with the TEI p4 catalogue files in the IDPcatalogue repository.
+For p5, the element should be *MsDesc*.